 Hilton Orlando Lake Buena Vista

-This would probably be my second pick, or first if I didn’t have Starwood Platinum status (I just assume everyone reading this has Hilton Gold status through the Hilton Honors Ascend Card from American Express, at least).
+This would probably be my second pick, or first if I didn’t have Starwood Platinum status (I just assume everyone reading this has Hilton Gold status through the Hilton Honors American Express Surpass® Card, at least).

 This Hilton is “Disney-adjacent,” so while it’s not quite as convenient as the Swan and Dolphin, it’s not too bad.
 The Hilton Orlando Lake Buena Vista is right across the street from Downtown Disney, but otherwise uses their own bus system to get to the Disney parks.
 This is shared with some of the other “good neighbor” hotels, and it can be really hit or miss.
 I’ve seen a lot of unhappy parents on this bus, so would recommend reading up on the schedule and options to avoid frustration.